 But the best part of all this was the opportunity to inspire my students to reach for the stars and that nothing is impossible!

 So many doors have opened for me this year.
 I am thankful for the opportunities I get to grow professionally and share my passion.

 I am now part of the FabFive Squadster Team, a group of teachers, instructional coaches, and site and district leaders who focus on building sustainable approaches to ELL and multilingual instruction that are highly relevant to teachers, students, administrators, and parents.
 We represent five different parts of the US: California, Texas, Washington, Massachusetts, and North Carolina.
 Find us on Twitter: #FabFiveSquad and at Teaching Channel.

 I also had the honor to be featured by Teacher2Teacher.

-And last and not least, during the summer I get to join other North Carolina teachers on a professional trip to Germany sponsored by Go Global NC.
+And last and not least, during the summer of 2017 - I got to join other North Carolina teachers on a professional trip to Germany sponsored by Go Global NC.

 On Tuesday, May 2nd, 2017, I was honored to share my remarks as 2016-2017 Cabarrus County Teacher of the Year with new Teachers of the Year and celebrated Mrs. Paige Norris as our new County's Teacher of the Year for 2017-2018.